Cross sections for coherent elastic and inelastic neutrino-nucleus scattering

 In this work we will present a microscopic many--body nuclear theory model where the nuclear ground state is described in a Hartree--Fock (HF) approach with a Skyrme (SkE2) nuclear potential.
 We calculate proton and neutron density distributions, charge and weak form factors, and CE$\nu$NS cross sections on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb, and confront our predictions with the available experimental data.
 In view of the worldwide interest in liquid--argon--based neutrino and dark matter experiments, we pay special attention to the $^{40}$Ar nucleus.
 We attempt to gauge the level of theoretical uncertainty pertaining to the description of the $^{40}$Ar form factor and CE$\nu$NS cross section by comparing relative differences between recent nuclear theory and widely--used phenomenological form factor predictions.

+CE$\nu$NS experiments at stopped--pion sources are also well-suited to measure inelastic neutrino--nucleus cross sections.
+These measurements, in particular on $^{40}$Ar, will provide powerful constraints on supernova detection capabilities of future kiloton neutrino experiments.
+To this end, we also present inelastic charged--current (CC) and neutral--current (NC) cross section calculations on $^{40}$Ar, incorporating a continuum Random Phase Approximation (CRPA) description on top of the initial HF--SkE2 picture of the nucleus.

 The remainder of this manuscript is organized as follows.
-In Sec.~\ref{Sec:Formalism}, we lay out the general formalism of calculating the CE$\nu$NS cross section and form factor.
+In Sec.~\ref{Sec:Formalism}, we lay out the general formalism of calculating the CE$\nu$NS and inelastic neutrino--nucleus scattering cross section.
 In Sec.~\ref{Sec:Results}, we present results of proton and neutron densities, charge and weak form factors, and CE$\nu$NS cross sections on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb obtained within our HF--SkE2 approach.
 We focus on $^{40}$Ar in subsection~\ref{Subsec:Argon}, and compare our predictions with experimental data and other theoretical calculations.
+We also present inelastic cross sections on $^{40}$Ar in subsection~\ref{Subsec:Argon}.
 We present conclusions of this study in Sec.~\ref{Sec:Conclusions}.